 To take an example, when I am dealt KTo UTG in a 6max game I don’t need to think – it’s an auto fold.
 When I get QJs I know it’s almost always an open; again I don’t have to think.
 I know all the hands I will be opening from each position off by heart.
 This makes me and other experienced players very efficient when multi-tabling.

 When you are new to poker, you have to think about every decision, so mass multi-tabling doesn’t work very well.
 The more decisions that come to you without thinking the more you will succeed with and find multi-tabling easier.
 See preflop range construction for more information on how to build and learn ranges.

 Take that into consideration before opening up ten tables for your first ever online session!!

 The final consideration you need to make is when multi-tabling is if your primary goal is to make the most profit now?
 If so you can make a decision only based on your bottom line only.

-However, if your ultimate goal is to improve your game as quickly as possible, you need to take steps to make that happen.
+However, if your ultimate goal is to improve your game as quickly as possible (poker training will help with that!), you need to take steps to make that happen.
 That typically won’t mean playing as many tables as humanly possible.

 Often forgotten is future profits.
 By playing fewer tables, you make better decisions.
 That means a higher win rate which also implies lower variance.
 Lower variance results in less tilt and again higher win rates – it’s cyclical.